freref/fancy-cat-nix/README.md

 # fancy-cat-nix

 > [!NOTE]
-> This is a fork, you can find the original repo by @AaronVerDow [here](https://github.com/AaronVerDow/nix/tree/main/pkgs/fancy-cat)
+> This is a fork, you can find the original repo by @AaronVerDow [here](https://github.com/AaronVerDow/nix/tree/main/pkgs/fancy-cat).
+This nix flake is community-maintained and provided as-is without warranty or official support.

 Package [fancy-cat](https://github.com/freref/fancy-cat) for use in Nix.